 Resale Trends display historical pricing based on the chosen start and end dates.
 Trends are specific to model year and are only displayed as base pricing.
 They do not account for conversions or configuration.
 Dates in the drop-down menu reflect a date when pricing changes were made to the model.
 However, the changes may not have affected all model years.
 As a result, there may not be a value change between selected data points for some model years.

-For the purpose of a Blue Book value, an average compliment of mission specific equipment and avionics are calculated when a configuration is chosen.
+For the purpose of a Blue Book value, an average complement of mission specific equipment and avionics are calculated when a configuration is chosen.

-Yes, a guide is available by clicking on the Resources then Blue Book Guide on the navigation bar.
+Yes, a guide is available by clicking on the "Menu" button, Resources, then Blue Book Guide.

 The Blue Book features over 200 civilian model helicopters.
 Information on specifications, current and historical resale values, current and historical manufacturer pricing, component overhaul and retirement intervals, and hourly maintenance cost is available for most models.
 Also included with your subscription is the model comparison tool that allows side by side comparison of data for up to three models.
-To see a sample of the Blue Book, click on the Resources tab.
+To see a sample of the Blue Book, click on "Menu", Resouces, then Blue Book Sample.
 To see a complete list of models and available model data, please see the Blue Book Index.